-Past Masters provides access to searchable full text databases of primary works, letters, journals, and notebooks from important philosophers.
+Past Masters Index includes access to full-text primary works, letters, journals and notebooks from major philosophers.
 Collections included in Blakley Library's subscription: Aquinas: Collected Works; Aristotle: Complete Works; British Philosophy 1600-1900; Hume: Complete Works and Correspondence; Locke: Philosophical Works, Select Correspondence; the Continental Rationalists; Nietzsches Werke; Plato: Collected Dialogues; Political Philosophy: Machiavelli to Mill; and Wittgenstein: Collected Works.